 —Further learnings: sources, readings, lessons, other onward links…

-- Billy Corgan’s model: built and discussed by Reverend Guitars (“after years of capoing at the third fret, Billy Corgan suggested that we make an electric Terz…a punchy, shimmering guitar that is rich in overtones, perfect for adding color accents or driving rhythm parts that spice up a tune”)
+- Billy Corgan’s electric: check out his signature Terz design, built by Reverend Guitars (“after years of capoing at the 3rd fret, Billy Corgan suggested that we make an electric Terz…a punchy, shimmering guitar that is rich in overtones, perfect for adding color accents or driving rhythm parts that spice up a tune…”)

 Header image: surviving Terz of uncertain origin